bonitasoft/bonita-custom-page-seed/README.md

 ```

 The build tool used under the hood is [gulp](http://gulpjs.com) but as general rule, you shouldn't have to edit the ``gulpfile.js``.

-This template support bower for front-end package management (angular, angular-touch, bootstrap are already installed)

 You should reference in index.html for all newly js files.
 All the files will be automatically concatenated and minified.
 Same goes for the css files.